 *** TVReviewland.com earns commissions on qualifying purchases made through affiliate links ***

-An in-depth Sony X81CH review gives an idea of what to expect from the mid-range section of Sony’s current 4K offerings.
+Our in-depth Sony X81CH review gives you an idea of what to expect from the mid-range section of Sony’s current 4K offerings.

 The Sony X81CH offers all the bells and whistles that you expect from Android TV.
 A smooth, powerful user interface goes nicely with good picture quality.
 Let’s find out if this Sony 8-series product line delivers on the second count.